Cray-HPE/docs-csm/troubleshooting/known_issues/parry_peak_console_boot_errors.md

-# Parry Peak Boot Issue with Console Parameter
+#  HPE Cray EX255a Boot Issue with Console Parameter

 - [Description](#description)
 - [Workaround](#workaround)

 ## Description

-Parry Peak hardware has an issue in it's firmware configuration that causes boots to stall when configured to use the default kernel serial port `ttyS0` which is provided in the compute image created during installation of CSM 1.5.2.
+ HPE Cray EX255a hardware has an issue in it's firmware configuration that causes boots to stall when configured to use the default kernel serial port `ttyS0` which is provided in the compute image created during installation of CSM 1.5.2.

 ## Workaround

-1. (`ncn-mw#`) Follow the steps for [customizing](../../operations/image_management/Customize_an_Image_Root_Using_IMS.md) an image to be used for booting Parry Peak hardware.
+1. (`ncn-mw#`) Follow the steps for [customizing](../../operations/image_management/Customize_an_Image_Root_Using_IMS.md) an image to be used for booting  HPE Cray EX255a hardware.

     ```bash
     cray ims jobs create --public-key-id $PK_ID --job-type customize --artifact-id $IMAGE_ID --image-root-archive-name $NEW_IMAGE_NAME